Phantasmidine: Chemical properties

-Biological Effects
+Biological effects

 Metabolism

 Phantasmidine is a nicotinic agonist that acts at acetylcholine receptors.
-It mimics the effects of acetylcholine on the body's neuronal-based nervous systems (both the central nervous system [CNS] and the peripheral nervous system [PNS]) and the muscle-based nervous system (the somatic nervous system).
+It mimics the effects of acetylcholine on the body's neuronal-based nervous systems - the central nervous system (CNS), the peripheral nervous system (PNS), and the muscle-based nervous system (the somatic nervous system).

-Mechanism of Action
+Mechanism of action

 Nicotinic acetylcholine receptors in general comprise a sub-section of the family of ligand-gated ion channels, of which ions such as Ca^{+2}, Na^{+}, and K^{+} are permeable to the barrier.
 Phantasmidine is selective for nicotinic acetylcholine receptors (nAChR) containing β4 subunits; however, responses in neuromuscular nAChR (such as β1-containing receptors) and β2-containing neuronal receptors (such as K-177 cells) are also elicited, albeit to a lesser degree (Fitch et al. 331-337).

 Studies conducted in mice have proved useful in showing the interaction and relationship of nAChR α- and β-subunits to the body's processes and interaction with this toxin.
 In particular, α3 and β4 nAChR subunits have been shown to play a role in ganglionic transmission, indicating they play a role in the stimulation of either the parasympathetic nervous system (as an agonist) or the sympathetic nervous system.